gleannyc/documentation/docs/guides/quickstart/index.md

     You're ready to begin interacting with your data

-    Further Reading:

-    - To learn more about how you can interact with your data
-    - to learn how to create specific types of analyses
+    Next, [learn how to use the `Attributes Tray`](../../docs/visualizing-data/Attributes-Tray.md) to filter and breakout your data